 - 16 oz shredded mozzarella cheese (I use a lot more)

 Brown and drain the sausage.
-In a large pan add drained sausage, tomatoes, tomato paste, water, basil, garlic, and 1 tsp salt.
+In a large pan add drained sausage, tomatoes, tomato paste, water, basil, garlic, wine if using, and 1 tsp salt.
 Simmer covered for 30 minutes, stirring occasionally.
 Combine the ricotta, eggs, parsley, Parmesan, 1tsp salt and 1/2tsp pepper.
 At this time boil your noodles until al dente, unless you are using no-boil, which saves time.
 In 9×13 deep pan layer a small amount of the sauce, 3-4 noodles, ricotta mixture, then mozzarella.
 Repeat this for several layers; I usually get 3 layers at the minimum.
 End with a small amount of sauce topping the last layer of mozzarella.
 Bake at 375 degrees for 35-40 minutes until the cheese is brown and the lasagna is bubbling.
 Let it stand for at least 10 minutes before you cut it.

 Note: Many times I make a recipe and a half of the sauce just to make sure I have enough.
 I double it if I making a huge deep-dish lasagna for a lot of people.
 The canned tomatoes usually come in 14.5 oz cans, so you will need two cans and then add in about a 1/3 of the second can.
 Always taste the sauce to make sure that it is seasoned to your liking.
 Enjoy!!